-LOCALS SPECIAL: Queenslanders can save 40% by using code LOCAL40 at checkout.
+LOCALS SPECIAL: Cairns locals can save 30% by using code LOCAL30 at checkout.
 Proof of address may be required.
-Valid until 31 August 2020.
-From 1 September a 20% locals discount is available using promo code LOCAL.

 We’re back, with intro dive trips operating every weekend, plus additional dates according to demand!